 Customers may also need certification for application-specific specifications.
 For instance, ASTM A213 and A249 should be used for boiler, superheater, and heat-exchanger tubes, while ASTM A908 should be used for hard-drawn austenitic stainless steel industrial needle tubing.
 There are more than 12,000 ASTM standards, and each addresses a specification so customers know the technical standards tested for chemical composition, heat treatment or temper, and other physical and mechanical attributes.

 5. Manage Material Cost and Availability

-Although high-performing austenitic stainless steels are the most expensive stainless steels up front, they are well worth the investment.
+Although high-performing austenitic stainless steels are the most expensive stainless steels upfront, they are well worth the investment.
 Choosing a corrosion-resistant material well-suited to its application reduces maintenance, downtime, and replacement costs.
 Life-cycle costing methods can quantify current and future costs and create an “apples-to-apples“ comparison of different materials.

 Selecting a Stainless Steel Supplier

-At Eagle Stainless we can help you prioritize your material requirements and guide you toward choosing the perfect stainless steel grade for your application.
+At Eagle Stainless we can help you prioritize your material requirements and guide you toward choosing the perfect stainless steel grades for your application.
 With quality management certifications in place since 1998, our commitment to quality is evident at every step of the process and designed to help you make the best steel selection for your industrial application.